How to Order in French: The French Restaurant Vocabulary You Need to Know

 Unlike in many other countries, French breakfast is relatively light compared to other meals throughout the day.
 In fact, the French word for “breakfast” can be literally translated as “little lunch.”

-If you’re having breakfast in France in a place other than your home, and you want to let the waiters know you want breakfast, say Pour le petit-déjeuner (literally: “to eat breakfast”).
+If you’re having breakfast in France in a place other than your home, and you want to let the waiters know you want breakfast, say: Pour le petit-déjeuner (For breakfast).

 Lunch, on the other hand, is a pretty big deal in France.
 Expect four-course (!) meals and lunch trips with big groups of people (to help you with all that food, of course).